zumasys/docs/site/jbase/environment-variables/jbase_pivot_year/README.md

 ## Description

 Set pivot year for full year calculation when doing a MD conversion on a 2 digit year.
 Default is 30.
-This means if YY < 30 then it is caluclated as 19YY, else 20YY.
+This means if YY < 30 then it is calculated as 19YY, else 20YY.

 ## Default